He was from Germany.

 The food must have been as foreign to him as his accent was to us, yet he only exuded gratitude.

-That feeling never fully left me.
+As time went on, that feeling never fully left me.

 “Do not neglect to show hospitality to strangers, for by this some have entertained angels without knowing it.“ (Hebrews 13:2)

-Years later, when I started my own family, I thought back to that Thanksgiving dinner so many years ago—the dinner where my father opened our home to a stranger, and the rest of my family welcomed him with open arms.
+Years later, when I started my own family, I thought back to that Thanksgiving dinner so many years ago—the dinner where my father opened our home to a stranger and the rest of my family welcomed him with open arms.